oktetlabs/test-environment/doc/sphinx/pages/group_te_user.rst

 	$ ./run.sh --cfg=<cfgname> --tester-run=foobar-ts/basic/trivial

 In this case the conf/run.conf.<cfgname> file is considered as an option file.
 This is very useful as usually project has several test configurations (i.e. **apple**, **carrot** and **tomato**).
-Although each configuration may use its own hosts they usually share tester.conf, builder.conf (if all hosts run the same operating system), configurator.conf
+Although each configuration may use its own hosts they usually share tester.conf, builder.conf (if all hosts run the same operating system), cs.conf

 When you start the TE the following is written to the console: